inventit/inventit.github.io/references/moat-java-api-document.md

 }
 ```

-<p>4.
-This declaration means the method is performed asynchronously and is expected for the object itself NOT to be updated after the execution.</p>
+4) This declaration means the method is performed asynchronously and is expected for the object itself NOT to be updated after the execution.

 ```java
 public int associate(Map context) {